JosephPB/n3jet_diphoton/README.md

 | `ELSE`      | Some scripts to test the C++ NN inference code                 |

 The `generic` interface source is configured by setting macros in the various other `interface` subdirectories to produce the interface libraries for different multiplicity and amplitude provider.
+The C++ inference code is templated and so can be used with any precision of floating-point number.

 The `run` directory contains: